The Fur Country: Plot summary

 In 1859 Lt.
 Jasper Hobson and other members of the Hudson's Bay Company travel through the Northwest Territories of Canada to Cape Bathurst on the Arctic Ocean on the mission to create a fort at 70 degrees, north of the Arctic Circle.
 The area they come to is very rich with wildlife and natural resources.
-Jasper Hobson and his party establish a fort here.
-At some point, an earthquake occurs, and from then on, laws of physics seem altered (a total eclipse happens to be only partial; tides are not perceived anymore).
-They eventually realise that they are on an iceberg separated from the sea ice that is drifting south.
-Hobson does a daily measurement to know the iceberg's location.
-The iceberg passes the Bering Strait and the iceberg (which is now much smaller, since the warmer waters have melted some parts) finally reaches a small island.
-A Danish whaling ship finds them.
-Every member in Hobson's party is rescued and they all survive.
+Jasper Hobson and his party (sergeant Long, corporal Joliffe, ten soldiers and three wives) establish a fort here called Esperance.
+They are accompanied by two women travelers and an astronomer who wants to observe a total Moon eclipse, and later one of the soldier's wives gives birth to a boy.
+Here they befriend the local Eskimos, including a young girl named Kalumah.
+They survive an extremely harsh winter with temperatures well below -50 Celsius.